 Cardno (NSW/ACT) Pty Ltd have been engaged by London Lakes Partnership (LLP), who plan to undertake demolition and renovations to the restaurant, boat-hire facilities and deck areas (The Superstructure), on their leased property at the Barrenjoey Boat House Wharf, Palm Beach.
-They also plan to upgrade the marina facilities under a separate application.
 The work will involve an almost complete demolition of the Superstructure and pier replacement under it as required, other than a few piers that are in sound condition.

 Appendix A presents architectural plans provided by their Builder, Blue Pacific Constructions Pty Ltd (BPC), and includes a site survey undertaken in February 2018 and updated in August 2019.
 The survey shows the gazetted Mean High Water Mark (MHWM) and that the Superstructure on the seaward side all lies within Crown Lands leased area on the water, whereas the outside seating area east of the main restaurant entrance is located on Council land.
 The renovation plans were prepared by Canvas Architecture & Design.
 Slightly earlier plans were used by Cardno for this Coastal Engineering Risk Assessment Report, but later changes do not affect the outcomes of the investigations presented herein.
-Some of the recent changes relate to enhanced beach and dune improvement works, but not levels.
+Some of the recent changes relate to enhanced beach and dune improvement works, together with deck level increases of 0.1m.